NC-State-Libraries-Workshops/ncsu_apprentice/README.md

 ### Materials

-A web based companion tutorial for the workshop can be found [here](https://introduction-to-r-rob-0.c9users.io/)
+A web based companion tutorial for the workshop.
+It can also act as a stand alone guide.

 Working code for the tutorial and workshop are in the [sample_scripts](https://github.com/psu-data-workshops/introduction_to_r/tree/master/sample_scripts)